RalfNorthman/my-vimrc/README.md

 ###  Add this line to your ~/.profile to swap escape and caps lock keys permanently:
 setxkbmap -option caps:swapescape

+### On Antergos MATE you need xclip for using system clipboard with neovim:
+sudo pacman -S xclip

 ###  Start neovim and install plugins:
 :PluginInstall